Jean28518/libre-workspace/docs/modules/addons.rst

 General Tips
 ============

-- Make sure to use the correct shebang in your shell scripts.
-It should be ``#!/bin/bash``.
 - Never experiment on production systems.
 Always test your scripts on a test system first.
 - It is a good practice by running the commands line by line manually on a test system to see if everything works as expected.
-- The addon installation in Libre Workspace Portal simply extracts and copies the files to the correct location.
-It does no checks of the .zip itself You can simply install a new version by installing the addon again.
-The old files will be overwritten.